jmhale/terraform-aws-wireguard/README.md

 A Terraform module to deploy a WireGuard VPN server on AWS.

-Beware!
-Work in progress!
-Use at your own peril!
-Here be dragons!

 ## Prerequisites
 Before using this module, you'll need to generate a key pair for your server and client, and store the server's private key and client's public key in AWS SSM, which cloud-init will source and add to WireGuard's configuration.